DIY Beer Trap: Say Goodbye to Pesky Slugs, Snails, and Pillbugs!

-So, if you’re into keeping things green and don’t want to break the bank, let me show you how to set up a beer trap.
+So, if you’re into keeping things green and don’t want to break the bank, here’s exactly how to set up your own beer trap.
 It’s a garden lifesaver that’s as effective as it is economical.
 Ready to give those slugs and snails the boot?
 Let’s dive in.

 Why are slugs attracted to beer?
 What’s the secret behind beer traps?
 Let’s break it down.

-Slugs are naturally drawn to beer because it emits a sweet aroma during the fermentation process, similar to sugars and yeast mingling together.
-Imagine the allure of freshly baked bread—that’s what beer smells like to slugs.
+According to the University of Minnesota Extension, slugs are strongly drawn to the fermentation gases and yeasty aroma that mimic decaying plant material.
+Imagine the allure of freshly baked bread — that’s what beer smells like to slugs.
 It’s not just beer, though; any fermenting yeast concoction, like a mix of water and sourdough starter, can work wonders.

+Scientists have confirmed that slugs respond most strongly to fermenting yeast and malt aromas.
 When slugs pick up this scent, they follow it straight to the source.
 Beer traps are essentially mini oases set up to entice these garden intruders.
-The slugs crawl in, lured by the irresistible smell, sip on the brew, and then find themselves stuck.
-The alcohol in the beer disorients them, often leading to their downfall in the liquid.
+They crawl in, sip on the brew, and get trapped — unable to escape the surface tension of the liquid.
+The alcohol disorients them, often leading to their downfall in the liquid.

 A timelapse of slugs and beer.....